12 Coastlines

 Figure 12.25: Different tide types.

 The Earth rotates within a tidal envelope, so tides rise and ebb daily.
 Tides are measured at coastal locations.
 These measurements and the tidal predictions based on them are published on the NOAA website.
-Tides rising and falling create tidal patterns at any given location.
+Tides rising and falling create tidal patterns at any given shore location.
 The three types of tidal patterns are diurnal, semidiurnal, and mixed.

 Figure 12.26: Global tide types.